-Since its official launch at the APSOC dinner in September 2010, the Graham Wise Athletes Scholarship Fund has attracted support of more than $15,000 from individuals, clubs and APSOC raffles.
+Since its official launch at the APSOC dinner in September 2010, the Graham Wise Athletes Scholarship Fund has attracted support of towards $20,000 from individuals, clubs and APSOC raffles.

 The early years of the Graham Wise Athletes Scholarship Fund have shown that there is considerable goodwill within APSOC, its member clubs and individual members, which is capable of being harnessed to assist our young athletes to achieve their hopes and dreams.

-APSOC athletes Adam Pyke, Sean Guiney, Jack Holden and James Lightfoot, who all demonstrated outstanding performance and potential, received assistance during 2016 and the Fund looks forward to making further grants during the forthcoming season.
+APSOC athletes Anna Kasapis, James Lightfoot, Ed Beischer and Ozzie Hunter, who all demonstrated outstanding performance in APSOC and AV races, received assistance during 2018 and the Fund looks forward to making further grants during the forthcoming season.

-If you wish to make a contribution to the fund, you can make a direct contribution via the online APSOC shop or you can fill out the ASF donation form and forward it to Mark Purvis.
+If you wish to make a contribution to the fund, you can make a direct contribution via the online APSOC shop or via the Australian Sports Foundation online donation page.
 All contributions are tax deductible.